kyhau/docker-notebook/docker-dockerfile.md

 ENTRYPOINT ["/usr/sbin/apache2ctl", "-D", "FOREGROUND"]
 ```

+1. There is no way to rebuild a Dockerfile from an existing image, although the 'history' option can be used to help
+   see the commands that were run in building it.

 1. EVERY directive in a Dockerfile, when executed, will create a new image layer when building an image.